rabanti-github/TaskRunner/README.md

 <b>StartProgramTask:</b>

 Starts one or several programs with optional arguments.
 It is possible to define whether the sub tasks are executed synchronous or asynchronous.
 The later can cause freezing of the task runner if a executed application is not terminated (process is still running).

+<b>ControlServiceTask:</b>

+Starts, restarts, pauses, resumes or stops a Windows Servcie by its name.
+It is possible to define a remote machine name.
+Furthermore a specific tmeout period can be defined.